AndreSilva1999/Projeto2022/README.md

 # ISCTD 2.0: A new and improved version for helping research on inter-species interactions

 Inter Species CrossTalk Database (ISCTD 2.0) is an Entity-Relationship database model, with the purpose of documenting and organize information related to Inter-species interactions.
-This information was previously deposited and curated in an online platform (https://www.ceb.uminho.pt/ISCTD/) were information regarding interactions between species in coinfection scenarios.
+This information was previously deposited and curated on an online platform (https://www.ceb.uminho.pt/ISCTD/) were information regarding interactions between species in coinfection scenarios.

 ## VERSION 1.0.0